fortnitegamer342/fortnitegamer342/SECURITY.md

 | < 4.0   | :x:                |

 ## Reporting a Vulnerability
+If there are any vulnerabilitys please report them here

 ## updates can come any where from 1 to 2 weeks